1. Home

 Formulating Goals and a Treatment Plan

-One of the most important roles of a PT is to document all phases of your journey to monitor progress in strength, balance, or mobility..
+One of the most important roles of a physical therapist is documenting all phases of a patient’s journey to monitor progress in strength, balance, or mobility.

 The process begins by setting some attainable goals that you and your PT can work toward together.
 Your physical therapist will help to guide you toward goals that are appropriate for you within the scope of your needs and abilities.